-All CONSENSUS physicians, employees and contractors must strive to ensure that all reimbursement claims and requests for payment reflect services that have actually been provided and are medically necessary.
+All Consensus Covered Individuals must strive to ensure that all reimbursement claims and requests for payment reflect services that have actually been provided and are medically necessary.

-- Physicians will endeavor to provide only those services that they consider medically necessary.
-Medicare has made it clear that anyone who furnishes items or services to patient substantially in excess of the needs of such patients can be excluded from Medicare and the State health care programs. - 2 Physicians must assure that they provide complete and accurate information on any certifications they sign.
+- Providerss will endeavor to provide only those services that they consider medically necessary.
+Medicare has made it clear that anyone who furnishes items or services to patient substantially in excess of the needs of such patients can be excluded from Medicare and the State health care programs. - 2 Providers must assure that they provide complete and accurate information on any certifications they sign.